JackFrost260/marcianofoda/marciano foda/Assets/WeatherMaker/Readme.txt

 The shape of the volumetric clouds depends heavily on the noise textures used.
 I've generated a few 3D textures out of the box for you to use.
 You can create your own textures by creating a 3D texture for the shape and detail textures.
 See more details here: http://bitsquid.blogspot.com/2016/07/volumetric-clouds.html.

-Volumetric cloud shadows are supported with Unity screen space shadows, but be aware that shadows will fade at distance by default.
+Cloud shadows are supported with Unity screen space shadows, but be aware that shadows will fade at distance by default.
 This can be removed by doing the following:

 Find UnityShadowLibrary.cginc in the Unity install directory (UnityInstallDirectory/Editor/Data/CGIncludes folder).
 Find this method and change it, then restart Unity.